Does income protection insurance cover mental health?

 However, your condition may have an impact on the outcome of your application.

-Rest assured, it’s unlikely you’ll be declined for cover, but you may experience inflated premiums or exclusions added to your policy.
+Depending on your personal circumstances you may experience inflated premiums or exclusions added to your policy.

 The table below details the likely outcomes when applying for income protection with mental health: